-Olivia Foa'i is a New Zealand-born singer, songwriter, dancer, choreographer and director (Tokelauan, Tuvaluan and British heritage) best known as the lead female singer/dancer for multi award-winning Polynesian band, Te Vaka and for her vocals on Disney's "Moana" soundtrack (Tulou Tagaloa, Logo Te Pate, Know Who You Are...).
+Olivia Foa'i is a New Zealand-born Musician, Director and Dancer (Tokelauan, Tuvaluan and British heritage).
+She is best known as the lead female singer/dancer for multi award-winning Polynesian band, Te Vaka and for her vocals on Disney's "Moana" soundtrack (Tulou Tagaloa, Logo Te Pate, Know Who You Are...).

 In 2019 she released her debut solo album "Candid" to glowing reviews and collected accolades such as "Best Pacific Album" in the New Zealand Music Awards and "Best Female Artist" in the Pacific Music Awards 2020.

-She has had a lifelong career as a dancer (first live concert appearance at age 2) and, shortly after, a vocalist; both on stage and in studio.
-Her live performance credits span 40 countries and include such prestigious events/venues as The World Premiere of Disney's Moana at the El Capitan Theatre in Hollywood, The 2015 Disney D23 Expo, The Byron Bay Blues Festival, The Beijing Olympics, The London Olympics and The Rugby World Cup in Paris.
+On stage as a dancer since the age 2 and joining the vocal line up from age 11, Olivia's live performance credits span 40 countries and include such prestigious events/venues as The World Premiere of Disney's Moana at the El Capitan Theatre in Hollywood, The 2015 Disney D23 Expo, The Byron Bay Blues Festival, The Beijing Olympics, The London Olympics and The Rugby World Cup in Paris.

-Olivia also choreographed, directed and starred in Te Vaka's music video "Lakalaka", released through Walt Disney Records in 2017 - this undertaking spurred the beginning of her career as a Director.
-In 2020 Olivia and brother Matatia Foa'i (screenwriter, composer, actor) completed their first 30min film "Stuntbot" collecting multiple awards on the short film circuit.
+Olivia also choreographed, directed and starred in Te Vaka's music video "Lakalaka", released through Walt Disney Records in 2017.
+This undertaking spurred the beginning of her career as a Director.
+In 2020, Olivia and brother Matatia Foa'i (screenwriter, composer, actor) completed their first 30min short film "Stuntbot" collecting multiple awards on the international film festival circuit.
+May 2021 saw the release of a short dance film directed by Olivia "Ta Ke Mate".

 Olivia performed alongside father, Opetaia, at the NZ Music Awards 2017